cristinawood/guerilladigitalhistory/Jan25Notes.md

 - Locks: these are conditional!
 Items to be collected, viewed a plaque, visited a webnotes, notes with tag, etc.
 - Quests: can be locked, won't appear until he's got one Florin, player has a conversation with Fritz and the cow.
 How to add the quest, add to your scene.
 - conversations: could have several that interlink! add web page under same place as scenes.

+## Twinery
+- website to help story-planning.
+- double square brackets builds scenes and characters/new storyboard things
+- dry run on this site at least!